deeheber/Danielle-s-Blog/src/pages/about.md

 💡 Current tech interests: Serverless, Cloud, Infrastructure as Code, TypeScript, Python, AI

-🎮 Talk to me and other Serverless enthusiasts on the [Believe in Serverless Discord](https://www.believeinserverless.com/)
+🎮 Talk to me and other Serverless enthusiasts on the <a href="https://www.believeinserverless.com/" target="_blank">Believe in Serverless Discord</a>

-⭐️ I was recognized by Amazon Web Services as a [Serverless Hero](https://builder.aws.com/community/@deeheber).
+⭐️ I was recognized by Amazon Web Services as a <a href="https://builder.aws.com/community/@deeheber" target="_blank">Serverless Hero</a>.

-💼 Day job: Founding Infrastucture Engineer at [Bronson](https://bronson.com/).
+💼 Day job: Founding Infrastucture Engineer at <a href="https://bronson.com/" target="_blank">Bronson</a>.

 👋🏻 Some former day jobs: AAPL, SQSP, Tech Support, K-8 Music Teacher